-With Cut’n’Paste products you say good bye to - Wooly Nightshade, Ivy, Willows, Lantana, Ginger, Convulvulus, Boneseed, Boxthorn, Thistles, Inkweed, kikuyu….. and many many more, in bush reserves, riparian plantings, in rockeries, your rose garden, conservation projects and so on.
-With Cut’n’Paste Shrub and Tree Weeds it’s never been so easy to deal to those persistent shrub and tree weeds.
+With Cut’n’Paste products you say good bye to – Wooly Nightshade, Ivy, Willows, Lantana, Ginger, Convulvulus, Boneseed, Boxthorn, Thistles, Inkweed, kikuyu….. etc. etc., in bush reserves, riparian plantings, in rockeries, your rose garden, conservation projects and so on.
+With Cut’n’Paste Weed Gels it’s never been easier and safer to deal with those persistent shrub and tree weeds.

-Convulvulus, kikuyu and other long vine like weeds are simple treated if you squeeze a little Paste’n’Waste or RollOn onto some leaves and stem or smear on the paste holding the leaf flat on your palm.
+Convulvulus, kikuyu and other long vine like weeds are simply treated if you squeeze a little Original Gel onto some leaves and stem or smear on the paste holding the leaf flat on your palm.
 You can also simple use the brush to smear onto stems.
 Experiment with what works best in your situation with the weeds you deal with.
+In rockeries take out those persistent weeds that hide under the stones by simply wiping the gel onto some leaves.
+(Roundup Gel is only designed to kill the weeds in your garden path.
+Cut’n’Paste Original has 16 times more of the active ingredient).

-Where you are dealing with large plants it is best to cut the plant down and paste the stump.
+Where you are dealing with very large plants it is best to cut the plant down and use the gels to paste the stump.
 Paste the whole surface area of the stump and in particular the outer bark area around the outskirts of the stump where plants mainly take nutrients into the roots.
-The paste must be applied to the stump immediately after cutting, delay will reduce effectiveness as the plant will seal off to prevent water loss and the herbicide will not be easily able to enter the plants system.
+The pastes must be applied to the stump immediately after cutting; delay will severely reduce effectiveness as plants seal off their vascular systems to prevent water loss (particularly Bamboo Species) and the herbicide will not be easily able to enter.
 It can also be effective when pasted onto the green trunks of some shrubs and absorbed through the bark, scratching the bark before application will increase effectiveness.
 Where a shrub is small and after pasting there is a risk of the treated stem contacting another desirable plant hold it down with a nearby stone.

 No more crawling through the bush to get those wooly nightshades with a backpack and hoses and getting caught up on branches.
 Just a bottle of gel in your pocket and a saw or secateurs in hand and you have all the equipment to need for the job.

-Paste’n’Waste or RollOn are effective when painted onto leaves of small weeds.
-Generally no more than 10% of the leaves need to be painted to have an effect.
+Cut’n’Paste Original is effective when smeared onto the underside of leaves of small weeds.
+Generally no more than 10% of the leaves need to be pasted to have an effect.
 The pasted leaves will wither quickly and then the Glyphosate will spread through the rest of the plant which will die back progressively.
 Using it in your rockery is especially useful.
-Those little creeping weeds are easily dealt to with a dab of Paste’n’Waste or RollOn gel.
-Paste’n’Waste or RollOn gel enters the plant through the cut stem or leaves of plants and kills right down to the roots and prevents re-sprouting.
+Those little creeping weeds are easily dealt to with a dab of the gel.
+The gel enters the plant through the cut stem or leaves of plants and kills right down to the roots and prevents resprouting.

-Jasmine and morning glory and can be successfully treated by gathering and tying together a bunch of vines and then pasting both ends of the cut bunch with Tree and Shrub, Bamboo Buster or MetGelgel.
-Gather and tie together a bunch of vines and then paste both ends of the cut bunch your gel.
+Jasmine and morning glory and can be successfully treated by gathering and tying together a bunch of vines and then pasting both ends of the cut bunch with double strength Bamboo Buster gel.

-The Cut’n’Paste products are designed to deal to all types of weeds.
-Difficult to control weeds like kikuyu, ivy, convolvulous (bindweed), periwinkle, grasses, thistles, horsetail, creeping and climbing weeds with Paste’n’Waste or RollOn on the leaves etc. Lawn Raider is ideal for use on lawns to remove those docks and grasses like paspallum, kikuyu, rat tail grass.
-Because Cut’n’Paste™ products are inactivated in the soil it can be used on a plant next to a desirable plant without affecting it.
-MetGel and Picloram Gel should be used with care as they have a residual effect on the soil .
-Caution - If you are applying to leaves on or above a desirable plant be aware that rain can wash herbicide off onto plants that lie below.
+The Cut’n’Paste products are designed to deal with all types of weeds.
+Difficult to control weeds like kikuyu, convolvulous (bindweed), periwinkle, grasses, thistles, horsetail, creeping and climbing weeds with Cut’n’Paste Original on the leaves etc. Cut’n’Paste™ glyphosate products are inactivated in the soil so they can be used on a plant next to a desirable plant without affecting it.
+MetGel and Picloram need to be used with care, having a much more residual effect on the soil than the other Cut’n’Paste products.
+(Caution – If you are applying to leaves on or above a desirable plant be aware that rain can wash herbicide off onto plants that lie beneath.)

-If the stems are large cut the weed or tree down to ground level and immediately paste the stump.
-Hold the bottle upside down, squeeze gel onto the brush and gently apply to the whole surface of the cut stem.
+If the stems are large cut the weed or tree down to ground level and immediately paste the stump with a thick layer of one of the Cut’n’Paste™ gels.
+Hold the bottle upside down, squeeze gel onto the brush, and gently apply it to the whole surface of the cut stem.
 The plant will absorb the herbicide which then spreads through the plant and kill the roots.
-With Paste’n’Waste, creeping and spreading weeds can be controlled without risk to surrounding plants and without digging out difficult root systems.
+With Cut’n’Paste Original, creeping and spreading weeds can be controlled without risk to surrounding plants and without digging out difficult root systems.
 When stems are small best results on all weeds are obtained by pasting the leaves or greenery.

-The range of Cut’n’Paste now includes Bamboo Buster which is double strength Designed especially for Bamboo, we recommend Bamboo Buster for some of those vigorous coppicing species like Chinese privet, rhamnus, barberry, elderberry and gorse.
+Bamboo Buster (240g/L glyphosate based) is designed especially for Bamboo.
+We also recommend Bamboo Buster for some of those vigorous coppicing species like Chinese privet, rhamnus, barberry, elderberry and gorse.
 Large tree weeds such as Chinese privet and rhamnus (evergreen buckthorn) are very tough to kill but you should achieve a 100% kill with the following guidelines.
 Using this method on gorse will also return the same results.
+Picloram is an alternative where you have no valued plants in proximity.

 In cutting and pasting we have found a small percentage of larger diameter plants can regrow, say over 75mm diameter (the risk is greater the larger the plant).
 What happens is this: if you cut a plant to say 6 inches off the ground and then paint the stump it may shoot up again from the sides and you then have multiple stems to deal with, ie the centre of the plant has been killed but the periphery remains alive.